FakeBuild/Xake/docs/implnotes.md

     * csc task option "copy deps to output folder"
     * manually copy (need tracking which are really needed)
     * explicit external map of deps: use both

+### Build notes
+  * tagged commits starting with 'v' create a new release